bee drinking pee

 Nectar is rich in carbohydrates and sugars but does not provide all the vitamins and minerals required for proper bee health.

-As Mammals, our varying diets will ensure we receive all of the required minerals and vitamins we need to live and grow.
+As Mammals, our varying diets will ensure we receive all the required minerals and vitamins to live and grow.

 Any excess nutrients will be transported through your body and ejected in the form of urine, creating a perfect opportunity for bees to take advantage of the surplus.